 What is the difference between Chi Nei Tsang and Thai Abdominal Massage?
 Well, it’s one of these topics within the Thai Healing Arts that every now and again raises some confusion.

 In fact, there are differences… and yet, on the other hand… not really.
 I am of course aware that such an answer doesn’t help you out and needs further clarification, which is what we’re going to do in this article.

 Within the Thai Healing Arts in Thailand, of which knowledge and practices spans centuries, there have always been abdominal therapy treatments.
-Thai Traditional Massage as we know it is a full body massage and working on/with the abdominal area simply makes part of it.
-In that sense, abdominal work is certainly not “a new thing.”
+Thai Traditional Massage as we know it is a full body massage and working with the abdominal area simply makes part of it.
+In that sense, abdominal work is certainly not a “new thing.”

 Also historically, there have always been Thai Traditional Massage therapists who made it their specialty to work with the abdominal area.
-Within the abdominal specialty, even more sub-specialties developed which aimed, for instance, on the genital organs (for example Jabkasai and Yok Thong), or on other organs such as the liver and kidneys, perhaps on the abdominal muscles, or the intestines, or on pregnancy and/or postpartum issues (for example Yu Fai), and so on.
+Within the abdominal specialty, even more sub-specialties developed which aimed, for instance, at the genital organs (for example Jabkasai and Yok Thong), or at other organs such as the liver and kidneys, perhaps at the abdominal muscles, or the intestines, or at pregnancy and/or postpartum issues (for example Yu Fai), and so on.

 Chi Nei Tsang

 Then, about 35 years ago, Master Mantak Chia entered the stage and launched “Chi Nei Tsang,” which soon got a variety of synonymous names, such as Abdominal Chi Massage, Internal Organs & Detox Massage, Abdominal Detox Massage, Thai Abdominal Chi Massage, and so on.